 All applications must be submitted through the online application portal.

-In order to access the online application portal, applicants must have a My Alberta Digital ID (MADI) user account with a secure login name and password.
+- In order to access the online application portal, you must have a My Alberta Digital ID (MADI) user account with a secure login name and password.
 If you already have a MADI, please log in with your existing credentials.

-Applicants that do not already have a MADI, please visit the MADI webpage to set up an account prior to accessing the program’s online application portal.
-Instructions on how to create a MADI can be found in the Small and Medium Enterprise Relaunch Grant Application Companion Guide (PDF, 2.1 MB).
+- If you do not have a MADI, visit the MADI webpage to set up an account before accessing the online application portal.

-For this program, applicants are only required to register for a basic MADI account using a valid email (applicants are not required to register for a Verified Account, and do not need to verify their account with a valid driver's licence or identification card).
+- For this program, you are only required to register for a basic MADI account using a valid email (you are not required to register for a Verified Account, and do not need to verify your account with a valid driver's licence or identification card).